controversial/livejson/README.md

 - **Flexible**: `livejson` fully supports complex nestings of `list`s and `dict`s, meaning it can represent any valid JSON file.
 - **Compatible**: `livejson` works perfectly on both Python 2 and Python 3.
 - **Lightweight**: `livejson` is a single file with no external dependencies.
 Just install and go!
-- **Reliable**: no caching is used.
+- **Reliable**: by default, no caching is used.
 Every single time you access a `livejson.Database`, it's read straight from the file.
 And every time you write to it, the change is instant.
 No delays, no conflicts.
+However, if efficiency is important, you can use the context manager, which allows interaction with `livejson` through [transactions](https://en.wikipedia.org/wiki/Database_transaction).
 - **100% test covered** Yay 🎉

 `livejson` can be used for: